aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 ## IO and Storage charges

-To reflect cost relavent to transient storage device resources, including disk IOPS and bandwdith, these gas parameters are charged.
+The following gas parameters are applied (i.e., charged) to represent the costs associated with transient storage device resources, including disk IOPS and bandwidth:

 | Parameter                       | Meaning                                                            |
 |---------------------------------|--------------------------------------------------------------------|